mitch11223/NBA-Data-Processing-Scripts/README.md

   - Scrapes data from other relevant websites.

 ## Future Work
-- Enhance data processing efficiency.
-- Expand data sources and types.
-- Improve data visualization capabilities.
+- Pull more data such as quarter by quarter data
+- Process play by play and substitution info
+- Create and implement ML models on the data
+- Control System too perhaps